devgine/composer-php/README.md

 ## Components
 All image tags are based on alpine OS.<br>
-Below is the list of tools with their preinstalled version according to the version of PHP.
+Below is the list of tools with their preinstalled version depending on the PHP version.

 | Image tag                                   | PHP | Composer | PHP Unit | XDebug | Rector | PHPStan | PHP CS FIXER | PHP MD | PHP CPD |
 |---------------------------------------------|-----|----------|----------|--------|--------|---------|--------------|--------|---------|